PHI 420. Writing Assignments

 Bett explicates what he takes to be Carneades' distinction between "assenting" to and "approving" or "following" an impression (4).
 For Carneades, according to Bett, whereas to assent "is to take a stand on the truth of the impression," to approve an impression "involves no commitment ... as to whether [the content] is really true or false" (10).
 To illustrate the difference, Bett gives an example.
 "1) A person takes a left turn, while en route to a certain house.
 The action is intentional, but is not the result of any conscious deliberation.
 2) The person is not familiar with the route.
 She wonders whether to take a left turn, in light of the evidence afforded by her map, prominent landmarks, etc.; having considered the matter, she takes the left turn.
 In doing so, she thinks to herself 'it seems to me plausible that this is the route'; she does not think to herself 'Yes; this really is the right way to go.'
 3) The same as 2), except that she does think to herself 'Yes; this really is the right way to go' (and not, or not only, 'it seems to me plausible that this is the route')" (10-11).
 Bett says that for Carneades the first two cases are "approval" and the last is "assent" (11).

-I do not find Bett's interpretation convincing.
-The problem is with the distinction he tries to illustrate with his example.
-Bett seems to think that his example shows that someone might act in terms of a belief but not "take a stand on the truth" of the propositional content of this belief, but I doubt the example shows this.
-In all three cases the agent is acting on the belief that "the left is the turn to make to get to the house."
-Further, by having this belief and representing the world in this way, the agent is "tak[ing] a stand on the truth" of the propositional content of this belief.
-If this is right, then the distinction that Bett attributes to Carneades is in name only.
-For this reason, I am not convinced that the textual evidence shows that Carneades understood his distinction between "assent" and "approval" in terms of "tak[ing] a stand on truth" in the way Bett claims.
-The evidence strongly suggests that he distinguished in some way between "assent" and "approval," but it does not show that he understood his distinction in what I take to be the confused way that Bett's interpretation attributes to him.
-To attribute a confused view to Carneades or to any ancient philosopher of Carneades' stature, the textual evidence must be explicit.
-This is not true of the evidence for Carneades' distinction.
-Whether he believed in the distinction, and how he understood it if he did, was a matter of dispute even within the Academy.
+Bett seems to think his example shows that someone might act in terms of a belief but not "take a stand on the truth" of the propositional content of this belief, but I doubt the example really shows this.
+In all three cases, it seems to me that the agent is acting on the belief that "the left is the turn to make to get to the house."
+Further, by believing this and representing the world in this way, I think that the agent is "tak[ing] a stand on the truth" of the propositional content of this belief.
+So it seems to me that the distinction Bett attributes to Carneades is a distinction in name only.